How do we deal with trauma?

 General Cognitive Behavioral Therapy (CBT) offers effective methods for treating trauma-related disorders and promoting healing, but TF-CBT offers expanded methods, incorporates techniques from family therapy, and uses an extremely trauma-sensitive approach.
 TF-CBT is also relatively short-term, lasting no more than 16 sessions for most clients.

-The TF-CBT approach is applied in a safe and stable environment to encourage clients to share their feelings, and aims to help those who have experienced trauma learn how to manage difficult emotions in a healthier way.
+The Trauma-Focused Cognitive Behavioral Therapy approach is applied in a safe and stable environment to encourage clients to share their feelings and aims to help those who have experienced trauma learn how to manage difficult emotions in a healthier way.
 The therapist will prioritize skill-building for both the child and the parents, and assign homework for families to practice these skills (Good Therapy, 2017).

 The 8 PRACTICE Components of TF-CBT